FreeApophis/TrueCrypt/Release/Readme.txt

 If you are upgrading from an older version of TrueCrypt, it is normally not necessary to uninstall it first.
 However, if any errors occur during the process of installation, please uninstall TrueCrypt, restart the operating system, and then try to install the new version of TrueCrypt again.
-To uninstall TrueCrypt, click Start Menu -> Settings -> Control Panel -> -> Add or Remove Programs -> TrueCrypt -> Change/Remove.
 Note that when you uninstall TrueCrypt, no TrueCrypt volume is removed or modified.
+To uninstall TrueCrypt on Windows XP, click Start Menu -> Settings -> Control Panel -> Add or Remove Programs -> TrueCrypt -> Change/Remove.
+To uninstall TrueCrypt on Windows Vista, click Start Menu -> Control Panel -> Programs - Uninstall a program -> TrueCrypt -> Change/Remove.

 IMPORTANT NOTE TO USERS WHO USE VOLUMES CREATED BY TRUECRYPT 4.0 OR EARLIER: